better-internet/radworks-grants/docs/blog/mirror_intro.md

 The most up-to-date info can be found on the Grant Program's [Radicle Upstream Repo]() or [GitHub Repo](https://github.com/radicle-dev/radicle-grants).

 If you have any questions, feel free to reach out on the Grant's #general space on [Radicle's Discord](https://discord.gg/aNZdn5hP).
-Or shoot me an email at <bordumbb@gmail.com>.
+Or contact the grants lead at <bordumbb@gmail.com>.

 ## It's that easy!?
 Yup, that's it.